 You can add additional administrators to your organization by going to the Settings tab in your administrator dashboard.

 Select recipients: Auto messages can be sent to students, their parents and guardians, or both.
-Students on Remind will be matched to the student IDs in the CSVs.
+Students on Remind will be matched to the student numbers in the CSVs.

 Parents and guardians must be already connected to these students on Remind.
 If you select 'Parents and Guardians', every parent and guardian associated with the matched students will be included as a recipient of your announcement.

-If students are missing student IDs or parents and guardian connections, the district administrator can add them through rostering.
+If students are missing student numbers or parents and guardian connections, the district administrator can add them through rostering.

 Compose your message: Recipients will receive this auto message as text messages, push notifications, or emails, depending on their Remind notification preferences.

-Remind is currently building the ability to customize auto messages with specific data for each recipient (e.g. student name, number of absences, current lunch money balance).
+You can also add custom data fields to your auto messages (e.g., student name, number of absences, current lunch money balance).